 Terry Brighton visits the island of Madeira to explore how the wine that fueled the British Empire became the wine of the American Revolution.

-On September 14, 1787, George Washington - along with Thomas Jefferson, Benjamin Franklin and James Madison - celebrated signing the United States Constitution with tankards of Madeira wine.
-In January 1950, Winston Churchill took refuge on the island of Madeira as the British Empire collapsed.
+In September, 1787, George Washington - along with Thomas Jefferson, Benjamin Franklin and James Madison - celebrated signing the United States Constitution with tankards of Madeira wine.
+In January, 1950, Winston Churchill took refuge on the island of Madeira as the British Empire collapsed.
 He consoled himself with a bottle of vintage Madeira wine produced when Washington was President of the United States.

 The British Empire was fueled by Madeira wine.
 A single Royal Navy ship could take on 24,000 pints for use of the crew during a long patrol.
 The British Army in Bengal consumed 5,461,280 pints in a single year.
 But Madeira became the wine of the American Revolution.
 Drinking it was seen as an act of resistance to British rule.
 And when Washington became the first President of the United States in 1789, he made Madeira the First Wine.